 The quickest way to send us your views on a planning application is to submit your comments online.

 If you are submitting your comments using the online form, please be advised that the screen will time-out after a period of time.
-To avoid this we would suggest drafting your comments in another application first and then copy and paste them into the comment box of the form.
+To avoid this we suggest drafting your comments in another application first and then copy and paste them into the comment box of the form.

 - by post to PO Box 10613, NG6 6DH, ensuring you include the application reference number as well as your name and address.